renanrodrigo/beaker-next-design/designs/systems/index.md

 system on and off, reboot it, interrupt and clear netboot.

 A table with the 5 most recent power commands is also shown.
 There is a button for the user to see all of the power history for the machine.
-The table has 4 fields:
+The table has 5 fields:
+- Date / Time: timestamp for the last status update for this power command
 - Trigger: identifies how the power command was issued
+- Status: Current status of the command
 - Action: the command itself
-- Status: Current status of the command with corresponding timestamp
 - Message (optional): message returned by the command call, if any

 The "Power Settings" card will let the user set the power configuration for the system, as address, protocol, ID, username,